BIRD: linking the biodiversity community

 - EA (2000) Dept.of Environment & Heritage, Hooded Plover recovery outline -pdf

 - Flora & Fauna Guarantee Action Statement No. 9, Hooded Plover, Dept. Sustainability & Environment, Victoria - link to pdf.

 - Lane, Brett, A. (1987) Shore Birds in Australia, Royal Australasian Ornithologists Union, Nelson Publishers, 1987.

 - Weston, Michael, A., (2003) The Hooded Plover in Victoria: a review of existing information, Parks Victoria Technical Series, No.4.

 - Current projects for threatened species & their habitats

 - Birds Australia Management Manual for beach nesting birds

 - Care of beach habitats & off road vehicles

 This BIRD page is brought to you by the South West Integrated Flora & Fauna Team.

 Feel free to edit, but please take care to preserve the integrity of the data.
-For example, listed management actions are derived from FFG Action Statements and the Actions for Biodiversity Conservation database administered by DSE and should not normally be changed without prior discussion.
+For example, listed management actions are derived from FFG Action Statements and the Actions for Biodiversity Conservation database administered by DEPI and should not normally be changed without prior discussion.